Captain Sams Spit

 Actually, they need three walls.

 This one is longer (2,380 linear feet!) and runs the length of the Spit, adjacent to the Kiawah River, from Beachwalker Park to the other side of the Spit’s neck.
-In May 2015, KDP requested and received permits and certifications from DHEC authorizing the construction of this steel sheet pile wall — along with a roadway, stormwater management system, water lines and utility lines.
+In May 2015, KP requested and received permits and certifications from DHEC authorizing the construction of this steel sheet pile wall — along with a roadway, stormwater management system, water lines and utility lines.

 In 2015, the Conservation League appealed the permit decisions to the ALC, staying the project until the administrative decision is heard (this is so that no irreparable harm occurs before we know whether the project is legal or not).
-KDP filed a motion in the ALC to lift the stay so that they could proceed with the wall’s construction.
+KP filed a motion in the ALC to lift the stay so that they could proceed with the wall’s construction.
 Judge Anderson ruled in their favor and lifted the stay.

 But we were not deterred.
 The day after Judge Anderson’s decision, we filed a Petition for Extraordinary Relief with the South Carolina Supreme Court, requesting an injunction to prevent irreparable harm to this critical public trust resource.
 The Supreme Court ruled in our favor and reinstated the stay until the case is heard in the ALC.